 - Conducting community needs assessments to establish or evaluate cancer-related programmatic services

 - Partnering or assisting with disparities research including community needs assessments in order to increase service capacity

 - Hosting capacity-building workshops including grant development and program management

 - Providing public service awareness campaigns

-- Creating linkages to print and web-based resources resource of local cancer-related programs and service available in multiple languages
+- Creating linkages to print and web-based resources resource of local cancer-related programs and services available in multiple languages

 The goals for this group include:

 - Contributing to the conceptualization, design, and implementation of future studies to characterize and reduce breast cancer immunotherapy disparities, including through the leveraging of electronic medical records, interviewing patients with metastatic breast cancer, and conducting a systematic review

 - Developing educational materials about breast cancer immunotherapy for use with patients with low health literacy and limited English proficiency

 Hedvik Hricak, M.D., Ph.D. and Jeff Garanich, Ph.D are the leaders of this working group.